open-xml-templating/docxtemplater/docs/source/installation.rst

 Browser (Angular, React, Next.JS, Vue)
 --------------------------------------

-For React, Angular, and Vue, you can use the npm packages and use these code samples from the FAQ :
+For React, Angular, and Vue, you can use the npm packages and use these code samples from the FAQ:

 - `React <faq.html#docxtemplater-in-a-react-project>`_
 - `Angular <faq.html#docxtemplater-in-an-angular-project>`_